NBISweden/DNAharvester/read-harvester/README.md

 with your custom config file):

 ```
-nextflow run -c configs/test-local.config -profile conda main.nf &> YYMMDD_rh.out
+nextflow run -c configs/test-local.config -profile docker main.nf &> YYMMDD_rh.out
 ```

-> The `conda` profile is set up to to use conda to run each process in a conda environment with the required software.
+> The `docker` profile is set up to to use Docker to run each process in a container with the required software.
+It requires Docker to be installed and running on your local machine.
+Alternatively, you can use `-profile mamba` or `-profile conda` to run each process in its own conda environment.